SellerSpot/universal-functions/README.md

-# universal-types
+# universal-functions

-Contains all common type definitions shared across all applications in the SellerSpot suite.
+Contains all common functions and values shared across all services in the SellerSpot ecosystem.